The following fortnight…

 “A compliment from a Rirorni?”

-“I was about to say, you’re the only one able to keep the Shews buying and out of any brawls.
-Bad for business and besides I’d never get a gold piece out of them for any damages,” Pol added.
+“I was about to say, you’re the only one able to keep the Shews buying drinks and out of brawls.
+Bad for business, and besides, I’d never get a gold piece out of them for any damages,” Pol added.

 “And I thought you might have a soft side behind all those scars,” My‑re said and continued to put up the steins quietly.

-My-re could feel him watch her.
-She stopped after she felt like Pol had stared long enough.
+My‑re could feel him watching her.
+She stopped after she thought Pol had stared long enough.
 “What?”

-“For the past two weeks you haven’t been yourself.
-No snarky comments, no quick retorts, you’ve actually been showing up to work on time.”
+“For the past two weeks, you haven’t been yourself.
+No snarky comments, no quick retorts.
+You’ve been showing up to work on time.”

 “You’re complaining?”